• PEOPLE

 Nina Rodriguez

-Nina is a third-year graduate student at UCLA, working with Dr. Krems + Dr. Daniel Sznycer.
+Nina is a fourth-year graduate student at UCLA, working with Dr. Krems + Dr. Daniel Sznycer.

 Nina received her M.A. at California State University-Fullerton, where she conducted research on personality and status motivation from an adaptationist perspective.
 Her research interests include female competition, status acquisition, personality variation, and the influence of emotion and motivation on behavior.
 Her current work explores how people---and particularly women and other 'lower-power' individuals---bargain for better treatment in their social relationships.